marineverse/marineverse.github.io/_posts/2020-11-04-waszp-partnership.markdown

 While the product is still in Early Access ( beta mode ), the WASZP Class will be giving all of their sailors who purchase an International WASZP Class Membership the opportunity to shape the way the game is played. ( [Visit our Feedback forum](https://www.marineverse.com/marineverse-cup) )

-Waszp sailors will join the discussion with MarineVerse Cup developers helping them improve the simulator.
-Everyone else who jumps in the game can be assured that by having the WASZP sailors involved in development, the game will have a level of unprecedented authenticity.
+Waszp sailors will join the discussion with MarineVerse Cup developers helping us improve the simulator.
+Everyone else who jumps in the game can be assured that by having the WASZP sailors involved in development, the product will have a level of unprecedented authenticity.

 ![Oculus Quest](https://d3mi3qsvgmg9zn.cloudfront.net/mvcup/sailinginquest.jpg)

 With new VR headsets, like [Oculus Quest 2](https://blog.marineverse.com/sailing/2020/09/17/best-vr-gadgets-to-buy-for-a-sailor-in-2020.html), making it easier than ever to adopt "virtual reality" now is a great time to join MarineVerse Cup.

-Join MarineVerse Cup Early Access program and stay tuned, as we have many exciting things planned!
+Join MarineVerse Cup Early Access program and stay tuned, as we have many exciting things planned! ( *for example [Movember Cup](https://blog.marineverse.com/cup/2020/11/01/movember-cup-competition.html)* )

 *Happy sailing,*